 - Link alt text

 - Image caption

 - Page meta description

 - Page meta keywords

 The key is to use natural language for your Pinterest descriptions.
 Tell people what your article is about to inspire them to click through to read it on your blog.

-I hope these ideas make your Pinterest Pin creation more effective and natural as you get into the flow of following these best practices images.
-Spending the time and effort will pay off for your Pinterest presence and bring more traffic to your website.
+I hope these ideas make your Pinterest Pin creation more effective and natural as you follow these best practices images.
+Spending time and effort will pay off for your Pinterest presence and bring more traffic to your website.